apache/druid/docs/release-info/migr-three-value-logic.md

 ## Replicate Legacy null handling and two-value logic

-If you want to reatain Druid's legacy behavior, which is not compliant with the SQL standard, update your queries.
+If you want to retain Druid's legacy behavior, which is not compliant with the SQL standard, update your queries.

 The following indicate some strategies to include null values when querying for inequality: